AudioBible/KJV/README.md

     PSALMS 47:7 For God is the King of all the earth: sing ye praises with understanding.

-Satan was given authority over the world!
-Do you think he will let you worship the real God if he has authority in the world?

-# audiobible find great ones exercise authority upon

-    MARK 10:42 But Jesus called them to him, and saith unto them, Ye know that they which are accounted to rule over the Gentiles exercise lordship over them; and their great ones exercise authority upon them.

 # audiobible find "is the gate,"